humberto-ortiz/megaprobe-lab/content/kevinlega.md

 ## Weekly Update:

+### Week 5: (5-9/September)

 ### Week 4: (29/August - 2/September)
--Compiled oases, velvet and mutual on hulk.
+- Compiled oases, velvet and mutual on hulk.
--Created a script to run the whole program.
+- Created a script to run the whole program.
--Continue reading on khmer tools.
+- Continue reading on khmer tools.
--Tried to install blast, I can't.
+- Tried to install blast, I can't.
--Waiting to run Mutual.
+- Waiting to run Mutual.

 ### Week 3: (22-26/August)
 - Created a github project for the investigation (TrinihMer)